FGugole/UQ_covid19/EasyVVUQ/README.md

 This repository contains the Python and R codes used for the paper titled:

-**Uncertainty quantification and sensitivity analysis of COVID-19 exit strategies in an individual-based transmission model**
+**Uncertainty quantification and sensitivity analysis of COVID-19 exit strategies in an individual-based transmission model**.

-by Federica Gugole, Luc E. Coffeng, Wouter Edeling, Benjamin Sanderse, Sake J. de Vlas and Daan Crommelin.
+Authors: Federica Gugole, Luc E. Coffeng, Wouter Edeling, Benjamin Sanderse, Sake J. de Vlas and Daan Crommelin.

 federica.gugole@cwi.nl